Nantporth: History

 In January 2019, the water and electric supply to the stadium was cut off due to an outstanding debt of £25,000 and the club had to play at Maesdu Park in Llandudno instead.

 It was announced in August 2022 that the club had surrendered its lease on the stadium.

+On July 6 2024, former Everton and Scotland striker Graeme Sharp officially opened the new Bangor City Stadium, just before the Bangor 1876 match against FC United of Manchester.
+The event marked a significant moment for the community and the future of football in Bangor.
+Including taking steps towards becoming the first net-zero football stadium in Wales as well as a renewed plan of possible category 3 status in the far future among other things.

 Attendances

 The five largest attendances for Bangor City in League, Cup or European matches at Nantporth have been:

-There was also a crowd of over 1,200 for the first game, a North Wales Coast Challenge Cup match for Bangor against Caernarfon Wanderers on 24 January 2012 and a crowd of over 1,000 for the North Wales Coast Challenge Cup Final against Caernarfon Town on 13 May 2014.
+There was also a crowd of over 1,200 for the first game, a North Wales Coast Challenge Cup match for Bangor against Caernarfon Wanderers on 24 January 2012 and a crowd of over 1,000 for the North Wales Coast Challenge Cup Final against Caernarfon Town on 13 May 2014 and another crowd of over 1000 against Caernarfon Town on the 8th of September 2015.
 There are however, no official figures published for these matches and they are considered minor cup matches.
 A friendly match against Liverpool F.C. under-23 on 4 January 2017 brought in an attendance of 2,006.
 On 26 January 2019, Bangor hosted Caernarfon Town in the Welsh Cup fourth round and lost 2–1.
 This attracted 2,486 spectators, the largest in any Welsh Cup game for over 20 years.

-The stadium also hosts men's and women's football biennially as part of the Varsity Series tournament between Bangor University and Aberystwyth University.
+The stadium also hosts men's and women's football biennially as part of the Varsity Series tournament between Bangor University and Aberystwyth University, as well as European matches and Welsh Cup finals like Caernarfon v Crusaders in 2024 with a crowd of 1,088 and even more at the match against legia Warsaw.